 China’s first village-level SDG Demonstration Project

+Furthermore, in late 2025, Waipula Village was featured on Yunnan’s “Reside in Yunnnan” tourism promotional campaign, with its imagery displayed prominently on posters at Kunming International Airport.
+This highlight not only showcases the village's unique charm but also underscores its pioneering role and growing influence as a model for sustainable tourism development within the province.

 These recognitions have given Waipula significant visibility and a strong brand identity, making it easier to attract further government and social support.
 The village is now well-known across Chuxiong Prefecture for its work in revitalizing traditional settlements and is currently applying to become a National Civilized Village.